alelopes/hybrid-multipath-reconstruction-network/README.md

 # Hybrid Multipath Reconstruction Network

-This is our implementation for the M-L Unicamp Team submission team in the MC-MRRec challenge, available at: https://sites.google.com/view/calgary-campinas-dataset/mr-reconstruction-challenge?authuser=0
+This is our implementation for the M-L Unicamp Team submission team in the MC-MRRec challenge, available at https://sites.google.com/view/calgary-campinas-dataset/mr-reconstruction-challenge?authuser=0

 Although hybrid reconstruction methods have already been proposed in the literature [1][2], most of them use sequential models with stages connected in a single path.
 We propose a method that uses several networks in parallel, creating stages with individual objectives.
 Consequently, our method is composed of seven modules divided into sequential and parallel stages in cascade.
 Each module is represented by a U-net [3] based architecture.